-The distribution images on the Azure Gallery are provided by the following partners, and we are working with the various Linux communities to bring even more endorsed distributions.
-In the meantime, for distributions not available from the Gallery you can always Bring Your Own Linux by following the guidelines on this page.
+The Linux images in the Azure Gallery are provided by a number of partners, and we are working with various Linux communities to add even more flavors to the Endorsed Distribution list.
+In the meantime, for distributions not available from the Gallery you can always Bring-Your-Own-Linux by following the guidelines on this page.

 Canonical engineering and open community governance drive Ubuntu's success in client, server and cloud computing, including personal cloud services for consumers.
 Canonical's vision of a unified free platform in Ubuntu, from phone to cloud, with a family of coherent interfaces for the phone, tablet, TV and desktop, makes Ubuntu the first choice for diverse institutions from public cloud providers to the makers of consumer electronics, and a favorite among individual technologists.

 With developers and engineering centers around the world, Canonical is uniquely positioned to partner with hardware makers, content providers and software developers to bring Ubuntu solutions to market, from PCs to servers and handheld devices.